Census Dots

 Native American/Other

-Of the 913 places in Minnesota, St. Leo is the 809th most populous.
+St. Leo is ranked the 736th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Leo was ranked the 809th most populous place in the 2020 Census.

 St. Leo's White Population